 Nose: Mellow is the best word to describe this whiskey, through and through.
 There are hints of wood on the nose and these are complemented nicely by baking spices and just a little bit of sweet corn.

-Palate: The upfront spice that you might expect in other straight rye whiskies is somewhat muted here.
+Palate: The upfront spice that you might expect in other straight rye whiskeys is somewhat muted here.
 You get hints of the spice, but the majority of the palate is composed of deep brown sugar notes mixing with dried fruit and a little bit of baking spice.
 Throughout, you will be hard-pressed to find a burn—this is one smooth rye whiskey.

-Finish: A medium length finish that pulls smoky caramel flavors through to the end, clearly a byproduct of being put into new charred oak casks.
+Finish: A medium-length finish that pulls smoky caramel flavors through to the end, clearly a byproduct of being put into new charred oak casks.

-Final Thoughts: If you have somehow not had a rye in the past two or three years and are unsure of spicier whiskies, then Basil Hayden’s Rye is a perfect place to start.
-I won’t call it an introductory rye, because there is more going on than you might find in other spirits that might fall into a similar category, but it is a good place to gauge how your palate accepts or will adjust to spicier whiskies.
+Final Thoughts: If you have somehow not had a rye in the past two or three years and are unsure of spicier whiskeys, then Basil Hayden’s Rye is a perfect place to start.
+I won’t call it an introductory rye, because there is more going on than you might find in other spirits that might fall into a similar category, but it is a good place to gauge how your palate accepts or will adjust to spicier whiskeys.
 Also, it’s great in cocktails, which is always a bonus.

 - The Best Cheap Whiskey Brands for Under $20